 Types of Loss & Grief

 - Ambiguous loss—This happens when there is not clear closure on a situation.
-People who experience ambiguous loss often feel like they are searching for answers or understanding of why something happen.
-For this reason, ambiguous loss can be especially confusing.
-Examples of this can include separation of a family through divorce or immigration, seeing and relating to suffering or death through news or social media, the loss that happens when a family member or friend experiences addiction or mental illness, and natural or human-inflicted disasters that effect whole communities.
+People who experience ambiguous loss often feel like they are searching for answers or understanding of why something happened.
+For this reason, ambiguous loss can be especially confusing, and learning to cope with grief can be difficult.
+Examples of ambiguous loss can include separation of a family through divorce or immigration, seeing and relating to suffering or death through news or social media, the loss that happens when a family member or friend experiences addiction or mental illness, and natural or human-inflicted disasters that affect whole communities.

 - Cumulative grief—Grieving is not something that has a clear beginning and end.
 When people experience multiple losses or traumas, especially in a short period, feelings can easily get tangled up and that makes it harder to deal with each loss individually.
 Cumulative grief can be overwhelming.

 - Anticipatory grief—Sometimes we know a loss is coming and there’s nothing we can do to stop it, such as when someone is terminally ill or when a scheduled end to something is near.
 Knowing a change is coming is an opportunity to gradually prepare, say goodbyes, and begin to process the reality of what is coming.
 It can also lead to guilt, anxiety, and feelings of helplessness.